Skip to main content

 • Starship terminal prompt enabled by default

-• Solaar - included for Logitech mouse management along with libratbagd
+• Solaar - included for managing Logitech mice along with libratbagd

-• rclone - mount almost any remote bucket onto your local machine, great for multiple machine setups
+• rclone (Donate) - mount nearly any remote storage service onto your local machine, great for multi-machine setups

-• restic - A modern backup program that can back up your files
+• restic (Donate) - A modern backup program for your files

 • zsh and fish included (Instructions) as optional shells

-• Built on top of the the Universal Blue main image - resulting in easy sharing of benefits:
+• Built on top of the Universal Blue main image - enabling straightforward sharing of benefits:

 • Extra udev rules for game controllers and other devices included out of the box